 Benefits of knowing multiple languages

 Knowing one programming language is helpful, but knowing multiple languages is even more beneficial to a data scientist.
 Knowing multiple languages allows a data scientist to collaborate across a variety of teams.
-For instance, if the rest of the data team is working in R but the software engineering team is working in Python, the data scientist who knows both is best able to bridge the divide between the two teams.
+For instance, if the rest of the data science team is working in R but the software engineering team is working in Python, the data scientist who knows both is best able to bridge the divide between the two teams.

 Connections between data science and software engineering

 Depending on the role of the data scientist, various technical skills are needed.
 For example, at a company with a limited software engineering team, a data scientist may be required to build their own analytics tools.
 A data scientist with programming skills is not limited by existing data science tools or the software engineering team’s bandwidth but instead can develop their own programs.
-Being able to run iterations on a large data set is much easier if the data scientist is capable of constructing the tool out of a few lines of code.
+Being able to run iterations on a big data set is much easier if the data scientist is capable of constructing the tool out of a few lines of code.
 Having a background in statistics is also incredibly helpful on a basic level.

 Additionally, at some companies, a data scientist may take on a role more similar to that of a product manager.
 A key role of a data scientist is to understand the product they’re working with and anticipate questions.
 Knowledge of software skills is useful for a full understanding of a software product.
 For instance, if a data scientist is analyzing client-side data on how many clicks a user has on a given page, the data scientist will benefit from understanding what software engineers did to log that code.
 Sometimes, the product management role is designated to a product expert, but other times, the data scientist needs to fill this function, and software skills better enable them to do so.